-Welcome to Southern New Hampshire where Fritz and I make maple syrup and opera.
-These are the thoughts of a theatrical designer, amateur historian, single parent gay father, husband to the man of my dreams.
+Welcome to Southern New Hampshire where I make maple syrup, manage a rustic educational Conference and Retreat Center, serve on the Board of the Monadnock Music Festival, and write and lecture on opera.
+These are the thoughts of a theatrical designer, amateur historian, single parent gay father, and widower to the man of my dreams.
 A blog for the Arts and Gay Issues

 Tuesday, June 28, 2011

 "Our civil rights have no dependence on our religious opinions." --Thomas Jefferson

 The Empire State Building as soon as the bill establishing same-sex marriage was passed by the NY State Senate late last Friday night.

 "You might not like that.
 You might be very cynical about that.
 Well, fuck it; I don't care what you think.
 I'm trying to do the right thing." --New York Republican State Senator Roy McDonald when publicly announcing his intention to vote for marriage equality.